roshantaneja/School_Notes/Hebrew Scriptures/Christian Scripture/January/Gospels of christ.md

 5. Messiah: Hebrew for "the one____

 ## Stage 2: The Disciples and the Early Community of Faith
-The second stage is characterized by oral telling of the Good News After Jesus' resurrection, early Christians began an intense campaign to proclaim to surrounding communities.
+**The second stage is characterized by oral telling of the Good News**
+1. After Jesus' resurrection, early Christians began an intense campaign to proclaim ___ to surrounding communities.
-Fundamental part of understanding Jesus was understanding that he fulfilled Why wasn't Jesus' life recorded in a chronological, biographical account?
+2. Fundamental part of understanding Jesus was understanding that he fulfilled ___
+3. Why wasn't Jesus' life recorded in a chronological, biographical account?
-For many decades stories of Jesus were shared by word of mouth developing into : The sharing of carefully selected and highly polished recollections.
+4. For many decades stories of Jesus were shared by word of mouth developing into ___ : The sharing of carefully selected and highly polished recollections.
-Stage 3: The Earlv Community of Faith and Evangelists The third stage is characterized by the writing down of carefully selected and edited stories of Jesus.
+## Stage 3: The Earlv Community of Faith and Evangelists
+**The third stage is characterized by the writing down of carefully selected and edited stories of Jesus.**
-• The first Gospel was written approximately
+1. The first Gospel was written approximately ___ years after Jesus died.

-Why the Transition from oral tradition to written? years after Jesus died.
+**Why the Transition from oral tradition to written?**
-I.
-2.
-Time -
+1. Time -
-Instruction -
+2. Instruction -

-Why do we have multiple gospels?
+**Why do we have multiple gospels?** ___

-Opinion: Given that the Gospels were written many years after Jesus died, why do you trust (or not trust) the truth that is found in the Gospels about who Jesus is?
+**Opinion: Given that the Gospels were written many years after Jesus died, why do you trust (or not trust) the truth that is found in the Gospels about who Jesus is?** ___